-- You can pay in person, at the District Office - You can pay via Drop Box, 24 hours a day, 7 days a week at the District Office - You can sign up for Auto Pay (electronic bill payment) - You can pay by credit card at www.ppwsd.org.
+- You can pay by mail - You can pay in person, at the District Office - You can pay via Drop Box, 24 hours a day, 7 days a week at the District Office - You can sign up for Auto Pay (electronic bill payment) - You can pay by credit card at www.ppwsd.org.
 There is a \$5.95 Convenience Fee if you choose to use this option.